andrew/ultimate-awesome/README.md

 - [awesome-cratebind](https://github.com/cratebind/awesome-cratebind) - A list of resources the Cratebind team uses.
 - [awesome-git](https://github.com/crazyandcoder/awesome-git) - Git 学习总结.
 - [awesome-fake-news-detection](https://github.com/CurryTang/awesome-fake-news-detection) - Collection of fake news detection methods and a practical evaluation framework.
+- [awesome-filamentphp](https://github.com/damian-developer/awesome-filamentphp) - A list of packages, tutorials, and other resources from the filamentphp ecosystem.
 - [awesome-lisp-family](https://github.com/damon-kwok/awesome-lisp-family) - A list of LISP Family.
 - [awesome-julia](https://github.com/DanielRivasMD/awesome-julia) -  A curated list of Julia code and resources. .
 - [awesome-llm-communities](https://github.com/danielrosehill/awesome-llm-communities) - Great online communities discussing use of LLMs including (but not limited to) ChatGPT.